TheAgilityCollective/DNA/_docs/unconference.md

 Where do we go?
 ---------------

 Varies.
-We normally alternate between a small local trips (2 days at a venue near Stockholm), followed by a bigger international trip (4 days in some interesting European city, like Barcelona or Rome or Istanbul).
+We normally alternate between Wellington and Melbourne.

 Does everyone have to attend?
 -----------------------------

 More or less, yes.
 We haven't made it a formal rule, but implicitly people are expected to attend "most" conferences (sometimes Life gets in the way of course).
 This is our most important team activity, and all high-impact decisions happen there.
 We also get to know each other better, build trust, trade knowledge, and have lots of fun!

-Basically, the conference is where the Crisp DNA strengthens and evolves!
+Basically, the conference is where this DNA strengthens and evolves!

 The conference cost (travel, hotel, etc) is split evenly between all consultants, whether or not you attend.
 That way there's not much economic incentive to skip the conference (as in "I'm a bit low on cash now, so I'm skipping the conference").
 You pay either way so you might as well attend :)

-In practice attendance has not been a problem so far.
-We usually have at least 90% of the company there, and our surveys show that people appreciate the conferences.
-Also, our [happiness index](happiness-index.html) usually makes a small jump up after each conference (since we often solve some of the pain points that the happiness survey revealed).

 Guiding principles
 ------------------

-Most of our conference is based on the [Open Space](http://en.wikipedia.org/wiki/Open_Space_Technology) format.
+The conference is based on the [Open Space](http://en.wikipedia.org/wiki/Open_Space_Technology) format.

 That means the only real rule is the **Law of 2 feet**.
 Our version of it is: **"if you aren't contributing or learning or having fun where you stand now, use your two feet (and go somewhere where you can contribute or learn or have fun)!"**